telegraf/entity/README.md

 });
 ```

-Both functions will also just work with captioned messages like photos.
+Both functions will also just work with captioned messages like photos or videos.

 ```TS
 bot.on(message("photo"), async ctx => {